Product Name:

 Antibody Immunogen Sequence: EQRKTEKRALGSHRKAGC

-Antibody Immunogen Description: Corresponds to amino acid residues E287 to G303; Right after kinase catalytic domain
+Antibody Immunogen Description: Corresponds to amino acid residues E287 to G303; Right after kinase catalytic domain.

 Antibody Concentration: 1 mg/ml